TechnionTDK/jbs-ir/README.md

 * If you used the `solrconfig.xml` from this repository, please place the HebMorph .jar file under `server` directory

 ##Indexing documents from jbs-text using jbs-ir
+Indexing is done according to `managed-schema` file we discussed before.
 In order to index the relevant documents with Solr, please follow the next steps
 * Go to your Solr home directory and run these commands:
  * git clone https://github.com/TechnionTDK/jbs-ir.git